vinhhoxuan168/shopizer/.gemini/styleguide.md

 ## 1. Detect Index Scan
 When reviewing code that includes SQL queries or Hybris Flexible Search or ORM calls (like TypeORM, Prisma, SQLAlchemy, Hibernate):
 - **Requirement**: Any new query must use `Index Seek` or `Index Scan` on a limited range.
 Full `Index Scan` or `Table Scan` on large tables is prohibited.
-Scan all *-items.xml files to check existing index for query and suggest for index attribute
+Scan all *-items.xml files to check existing index for query and suggest for index table attribute
 - **Detection**: Flag queries that use `SELECT *` without a `WHERE` clause on indexed columns.
 - **Warning**: If a query filters by a column that is not part of an index define in files with Hybris items file with pattern `*-items.xml` (check schema definitions if available), suggest adding an index or refactoring.